getify/monio/MONADS.md

 #### Async Transformer

-**Monio** provides `State` instead of a Reader implementation, in part because `State` is basically a transformer (aka, `StateT`) that augments `State` with async-capable behavior (over JS promises).
+**Monio** provides `State` instead of a Reader implementation, in part because `State` is basically a transformer (aka, "StateT") that augments `State` with async-capable behavior (over JS promises).
 That's far less common/idiomatic to transform Reader as such, but async state transformation is quite ubiquitous in our programs.

 If any state transformation step returns a promise, `State` evaluation automatically lifts to async promises for the result of the `evaluate(..)` call.